isomerpages/pa-chingay/pages/Advisory 2025.md

 Dear participants, kindly note the following:

-* The parade will feature strobe lights and music broadcast through a surround-sound system.
+* The parade will feature strobe lights and high-volume audio will be expected throughout the event.
+We strongly recommend Patrons to bring suitable eye and ear protection, especially if you are sensitive to bright lights or loud noises.

 TERMS &amp; CONDITIONS